2024 Winners Announced

 Students with the top ten proposals of over 400 that were reviewed presented their ideas to a panel of community judges.
 First place is $1,000 cash to the winning team and $1,000 cash to the winning team’s school.
 In total, over $27,000 in prize and implementation money is available to students and schools who participate in the program.
 Finalists were from the following high schools: Colusa, Florin, Foresthill, George Washington Carver, Mira Loma, Rio Americano, Sierra Academy of Expeditionary Learning, and Valley.
 Caring for Our Watersheds is a joint program of Nutrien and the Center for Land-Based Learning.

-Taylor Lowery is proud to place first in the 2016 Caring for our Watersheds contest for her proposal to plant native vegetation along a bare area of her school’s cross-country course to reduce erosion and sediment delivery to Owl Creek.
+Taylor is proud to place first in the 2016 Caring for our Watersheds contest for her proposal to plant native vegetation along a bare area of her school’s cross-country course to reduce erosion and sediment delivery to Owl Creek.
 Excess sediment can degrade stream habitat.
 Her plantings will stabilize soil, slow runoff and trap sediment, while providing additional wildlife habitat.

 For first place in the contest, Taylor won $1,000 for herself and $1,000 for her school, Foresthill.
 In total, students compete for over $6,000 cash rewards and participating schools are eligible for over $11,000 cash rewards.
 Nutrien also provides $10,000 in funding to help implement students’ ideas.